This Filet Mignon with Garlic Herb Butter is easy and tastes absolutely phenomenal! Tender, juicy, and seared to perfection.

 We may earn a small commission for purchases made through links in this post.
 Read our disclosure policy here.

 This Filet Mignon with Garlic Herb Butter absolutely melts in your mouth.
 Cooking it in a hot pan like my Pan Seared Rib Eye and finishing it in the oven will give you the best filet mignon you ever had.
-So easy to do, super tender, flavorful, and delicious!
+So easy to do, super tender, flavorful, and delicious with a side of my Roasted Parmesan Broccoli!

 Why this recipe works